Horsepower: Hydraulic horsepower

-where pressure is in pascals (Pa), and flow rate is in cubic metres per second (m^{3}).
+where pressure is in pascals (Pa), and flow rate is in cubic metres per second (m^{3}/s).

 Boiler horsepower

 Boiler horsepower is a boiler's capacity to deliver steam to a steam engine and is not the same unit of power as the 550 ft⋅lb/s definition.
 One boiler horsepower is equal to the thermal energy rate required to evaporate 34.5 lb of fresh water at 212 °F in one hour.
 In the early days of steam use, the boiler horsepower was roughly comparable to the horsepower of engines fed by the boiler.

 The term boiler horsepower was originally developed at the Philadelphia Centennial Exhibition in 1876, where the best steam engines of that period were tested.
 The average steam consumption of those engines (per output horsepower) was determined to be the evaporation of 30 lb of water per hour, based on feed water at 100 °F, and saturated steam generated at 70 psi.
 This original definition is equivalent to a boiler heat output of 33,485 Btu/h.
-A few years later in 1884, the ASME re-defined the boiler horsepower as the thermal output equal to the evaporation of 34.5 pounds per hour of water "from and at" 212 F. This considerably simplified boiler testing, and provided more accurate comparisons of the boilers at that time.
+A few years later in 1884, the ASME redefined the boiler horsepower as the thermal output equal to the evaporation of 34.5 pounds per hour of water "from and at" 212 F. This considerably simplified boiler testing, and provided more accurate comparisons of the boilers at that time.
 This revised definition is equivalent to a boiler heat output of 33,469 Btu/h.
 Present industrial practice is to define boiler horsepower as a boiler thermal output equal to 33,475 Btu/h, which is very close to the original and revised definitions.

 Boiler horsepower is still used to measure boiler output in industrial boiler engineering in the US.
 Boiler horsepower is abbreviated BHP, which is also used in many places to symbolize brake horsepower.